 1/8 teaspoon cinnamon

 8-ounces cremini mushroom, diced

-1 red pepper, sliced thin in matchsticks
+1 red pepper, sliced into thin matchsticks

-1 poblano, sliced thin in matchsticks
+1 poblano, sliced into thin matchsticks

 1 sweet onion, diced medium